2020 Connecticut House of Representatives election

 The 2020 Connecticut House of Representatives election was held on Tuesday, November 3, 2020, to elect members to the Connecticut House of Representatives, one from each of the state's 151 General Assembly districts.
 The date of this the election corresponded with other elections in the state, including presidential, U.S. House, and the Connecticut State Senate.
 Democrats retained control of the House of Representatives, expanding their majority winning 97 seats to the Republicans 54, a net gain of 6.

 Representatives elected will serve a two-year term, beginning in January 2021.

+Retirements

+15 incumbents did not seek re-election in 2020.